In general, materials produced by the University, its employees acting in their official capacity or

 Materials created in a digital format should be retained in a digital format.

-Materials donated by individuals and organizations will be returned to the donor after digitization unless agreed in advanced by both parties.
+Materials donated by individuals and organizations will be returned to the donor after digitization unless agreed in advance by both parties.

 Physical preservation will be limited to archival boxes and folders and the maintenance of a climate controlled environment.